Sai-Danush/Anvaya/Documentation/Database.md

 -- Policy: Everyone can see active psychologists CREATE POLICY "Anyone can view active psychologists" ON psychologists FOR SELECT USING (is_active = TRUE);

+-- NEW POLICIES
+CREATE POLICY "Psychologists can update their own profile" ON psychologists FOR UPDATE
+USING (auth.uid() = auth_id);

+CREATE POLICY "Only admins can create psychologist accounts" ON psychologists FOR INSERT
+WITH CHECK (auth.jwt() ->> 'role' = 'admin');

+CREATE POLICY "Only admins can delete psychologist accounts" ON psychologists FOR DELETE
+USING (auth.jwt() ->> 'role' = 'admin');
 ```

 ### availability